barelyhuman/preact-island-plugins/README.md

 **Who's this library/plugins for?**

-- Anyone who wishes to setup the partial hydration on a server framework.
+- Anyone who wishes to setup partial hydration on an existing server codebase.
-- You could be someone with an express / fastify / hapi server using nunjucks or pug and jquery / alpine.js / htmx to add in interactivity.
-- You can add this in and use preact islands to add interactivity to your apps without thinking about it.
+- People building meta frameworks for preact

 **Examples, please?**

 - Sure, you can go through the [playground](/playground) folder to see how to use it with esbuild and rollup with an express server.
-If you an issue setting it up still,feel free to raise an issue.
+If you have any problems setting it up still, feel free to raise an issue.

 ## Contributing